Master of Education Plus Special Education

 Overview

-Note: Those students accepted into the Master of Education degree program with the Special Education endorsement will begin the MEd Plus SPED program in the summer sessions and move through the program in a cohort with a planned sequence of courses.
+Note: Those students accepted into the Master of Education degree program with the Special Education are able to begin the MEd Plus SPED program in the fall, spring, or summer semester.

 Admission Requirements